The master of Rags To Riches is take 4

-collection box, and all current releases, is just
+collection box, and a lot of other releases, is just

 3. Curiously it is also missing some backing vocal